 Picking a Coding Partner

 Most ACOs don’t have the in-house coding expertise necessary to handle the risk adjustment process.
 Utilizing a partnership with a specialized vendor helps ensure they can undertake the risk adjustment process adequately.
 As ACOs begin vetting potential risk adjustment companies, several questions can help determine how knowledgeable the vendor is about the risk adjustment process and if they will be the right fit for the ACO.
-Below, these questions are highlighted, along with the answers ACOs should expect to receive from a high-quality risk adjustment vendor.
+Below are questions ACOs should ask, along with the answers they should expect to receive from a high-quality risk adjustment vendor.

 1. What years do we risk adjust?